Pool Skimmers: Keeping Your Pool Water Clean [Buyers Guide]

-This guide will help you understand the role of a pool skimmer, the technical parts, problems you’ll avoid by having one, and the best types for in-ground pools and above-ground pools.
+This guide will help you understand the role of a pool skimmer, the technical parts, problems you’ll avoid by having one, and also a view of pool skimmer nets.

 Swimmers won’t notice the skimmer, and the sunblock and hair they’re unknowingly depositing will leave the pool via the skimmer before it can sink to the bottom.